ScripterSugar/wdfp-extractor/README.md

 ## Recommended environments

-The tool only tested for limited use cases, thus might have various bugs / crahses among other enviornments.
+The tool only tested for limited use cases, thus might has various bugs / crahses among other enviornments.
 Basically this tool works best with modified, non-production adbd, which supports adb running as root permission.

 ### Emulator